wandevs/wandevs.org/docs/ethereum-integration.md

 The smart contracts enforce that the funds are redeemed within a given time period.
-That is, if the the funds are locked but the redeemer does not redeem the wETH token within 4 hours (the time until expiration for Ethereum), then the transaction will move to a "Revoked" state.
+That is, if the the funds are locked but the redeemer does not redeem the token within 4 hours (the time until expiration for Ethereum), then the transaction will move to a "Revoked" state.
 If that happens, the redeemer will no longer be able to redeem the wBTC, and the sender will have to make a `Revoke` call to get the locked ETH back.

 The steps for outbound transactions are similar to the steps for inbound